esl/MongooseIM/CONTRIBUTING.md

 Place technical documentaion in the directory `doc`.
 Find or create a suitable place for your material in terms of which page and section you write it in.
-Where documentation is placed is paramount, otherwise regardless of it's quality, it will be harder to find it if at all.
+Where documentation is placed is paramount, otherwise regardless of its quality, it will be harder to find it if at all.

 What makes a good comment?
 Write about why something is done a certain way.